Komeran/avina/README.md

 * `!quests` command for listing the quests of a game.

   Usage example: `!quests foo` -> Will list all the quests of the game "foo" if it exists.

+## Work in progress
+Here is a list of features and commands that are going to be implemented or I'm even working on at the moment.

+* `!imcallsuit` This command is going to be used for my 5e based, heavily homebrewed Avengers Campaign.
+Don't mind it being there.
+If you want to know how it works, ask me.
+* `!initiative` command for rolling initiative in a D&D game.

+  The idea is to have the DM of a game start initiative rounds and then the players can roll initiative by typing `!initiative [advantage | disadvantage] <modifier(s)>`.
+A DM should be able to roll initiative for NPCs using `!initiative [<npc name>] [advantage | disadvantage] [<modifier(s)>]`.
+Upon issuing the command to start the initiative round, A direct message containing the current initiative list of players and NPCs will be sent to the DM and that list will be updated everytime a player or the DM rolls initiative.
+Also, a player should not be able to re-roll his initiative unless the DM either starts a new initiative round or resets the initiative for the player.
+* `!setwelcomemsg` command for admins only to set a welcome message for Avina to send in the channel, the command was used in every time a new user joins the server.

+  Usage idea: `!setwelcomemsg <message>` where `<message>` can be really any text including mentions, emojis and Discord markup formatting.
+* More smalltalk!

+  You can actually contribute to Avina's smalltalk capabilities by creating pull requests for the [reactions.json](./util/reactions.json) file.
+I know, this is cheesy and lazy programming but maybe at one point I will have an actual machine learning based AI do the talking.
+But currently I don't have the time or the resources needed to implement this.